 Frazier & Cook, 1993 examined over a dozen relationship variables and found self-confidence to be the strongest predictor of breakup recovery time, where recovery was defined as no longer experiencing emotional distress.

 Confident women will look to move on, rather than going back to something that didn’t work for them in the past.
+Moving forward is their way of life.

 5: You’ve Been Apart Longer Than You Were Together

 Getting over a breakup means moving on from the relationship and accepting it as part of your past, instead of your future.
+It also means accepting your negative emotions, including allowing yourself to feel sad, angry, and lost.

 To add to this, the same study also showed that predictably, autonomy declined in the first two weeks after the breakup but by week 3 started to rise, as seen below.